 Players enjoy playing multi-line video poker games for this reason: if you get a solid winning hand on the initial deal on the first hand, this will carry over to hand #2 and #3 (and you wind up with three winning hands).
 For example, if the computer dealt you a five-card straight on hand #1 and you held all the cards, you would wind up with a paying straight on all three hands.
 The ultimate dream hand, of course, is to be dealt a royal flush on the first hand because now you would have an automatic royal flush on all three hands.

 Back to the story with Pete.
 I had him practicing a Triple Play 9/6 Jacks-or-Better game on my computer using video poker software that keeps track of his playing accuracy.
-Pete had no problem getting use to playing three hands and his playing accuracy was, as expected, very good (99%).
+Pete had no problem getting used to playing three hands and his playing accuracy was, as expected, very good (99 percent).

-When we got to Vegas, I took him to a casino that had Triple Play 9/6 Jacks or Better game plus they gave players enough cash back and comps to get his overall return at slightly above 100%.
+When we got to Vegas, I took him to a casino that had Triple Play 9/6 Jacks or Better games, plus they gave players enough cash back and comps to get his overall return at slightly above 100 percent.
 He enjoyed playing Triple Play machines, although the first couple of days he was in the red.
 Then he hit his first royal flush on one of the lines, and a few days later, he hit another royal flush on the same Triple Play machine.
 He was really getting the hang of Triple Play machines and he enjoyed playing them.
-Pete, left Vegas with more than money than he came with and his bankroll continued to grow.
+Pete left Vegas with more than money than he came with and his bankroll continued to grow.

 Now, for the rest of story.
-I kept up with Pete and hit two royal flushes playing a Triple Play 9/6 Jacks or Better machines.
+I kept up with Pete and hit two royal flushes playing a Triple Play 9/6 Jacks-or-Better machine.
 Pete was joking with me when he said, “Let’s see if you can do one better.”
 Little did he or I know what was about to happen.

 Needless to say, hitting seven royal flushes between the two us in about a week was quite an accomplishment and one we never forgot.